Pandaqi/gmtk-jam-2024/bot-bouldering/non_game/bot_bouldering.md

 * Maybe there's a BATTERY aspect?
 You can only stay clung to the wall for as long as you have battery?
 * @IDEA: Maybe, in solo player, you also get to see some random drawing by the computer.
 Which they follow/execute at the same time as you.
 And it's your job to NOT collide with them or something.

 OBSTACLE IDEAS:
 * @IDEA: Enemy Pause? => As it says, the enemies simply stop moving for the rest of this turn => Good idea, but would have to wait until moving enemies are actually introduced, and I don't have time to write a clean system for that

 * More pencil types??
+  *   * CIRCLE => Follows your line, but this stroke must always be a circle => NAH, anything that forbids the line you currently draw is ANNOYING, because you're suddenly not drawing anymore/locked out/your line does nothing and you don't know why.
   * SHOOT: stands still, rotates in direction and shoots.
 (Or shoots a single bullet that follows the line?)
   * TELEPORT: or some other special thing that you can ONLY use if you're walking with this line